Marriage Pros and Cons Under the New Tax Law

 Tax Credits and Other Issues

 The marriage penalty isn’t just about tax brackets.
-It rears its ugly head in a few other tax circumstances as well, and the TCJA does not affect all of them.
+It rears its ugly head under a few other tax circumstances as well, and the TCJA does not affect all of them.

-The Earned Income Tax Credit still has income limits in place, and they’re different depending on whether you’re married or single.
+The Earned Income Tax Credit still has income limits in place, and they vary, depending on whether you’re married or single.
 Marrying and combining incomes will still disqualify some lower-income couples from claiming this tax credit.

 When it comes to the SALT deduction, it might not be as unfair to married couples as it initially appears.
 It can be presumed that married couples are sharing payment of these SALT taxes, and two taxpayers can't both claim deductions for the same expenses.